MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 [NuGet package for WebView2 SDK 1.0.2478.35](https://www.nuget.org/packages/Microsoft.Web.WebView2/1.0.2478.35)

-For full API compatibility, this version of the WebView2 SDK requires WebView2 Runtime version 124.0.2478.35 or higher.
+For full API compatibility, this Release version of the WebView2 SDK requires WebView2 Runtime version 124.0.2478.35 or higher.

 <!-- ------------------------------ -->